MeikaPonnan/MeikaPonnan_T1A2/readme.md

 This is a link to my presentation:

 ## Overview
-The purpose of my portfolio website is to ...
+The purpose of my portfolio website is to showcase my ability with html and css, as well as my personaliy and creativity.

 Here are some of the funtionalities/features found on my website:

+There is a navigation bar that helps navigate the different pages of the website.
+It includes the About page, Services page, Blogs Page and Contact page.
+It also has the home page via the logo icon.

+### About Page:

+The About page has a brief summary on me and also includes a pdf of my resume.
+It uses the grid display property.

 ### 1. Header
 The header helps you navigate the page and has the details for the website.
 Below is the a preview of the header
 ```html